top of page

 • Incorrect item descriptions

-Can a Bill of Sale Be Notarized After It’s Signed?
+Can a Bill of Sale Be Notarized After Signing?

-No. If notarization is required, the bill of sale must be:
+If notarization is required, the document must be:

 • Signed in front of the notary